TIBCOSoftware/snappydata/docs/kubernetes.md

 snappy-disk-claim-snappydata-server-1    Bound     pvc-226d778d-68c3-11e8-ab38-42010a8001a3   10Gi       RWO            standard       50d

 # To view logs for server-0 and server-1, use PVCs 'snappy-disk-claim-snappydata-server-0' and snappy-disk-claim-snappydata-server-1'

-$ cd utils/
-$ ./snappy-debug-pod.sh --pvc snappy-disk-claim-snappydata-server-0,snappy-disk-claim-snappydata-server-1 --namespace snappy
+$ ./utils/snappy-debug-pod.sh --pvc snappy-disk-claim-snappydata-server-0,snappy-disk-claim-snappydata-server-1 --namespace snappy
 Volume for snappy-disk-claim-snappydata-server-0 will be mounted on /data0 Volume for snappy-disk-claim-snappydata-server-1 will be mounted on /data1 Launching the POD